BestTimesToVisit.com Logo

 Intercity Buses (Orléans Express, Greyhound)

 These buses connect Quebec City to other major cities in Quebec and Canada, including Montreal and Ottawa.
-They are a comfortable and affordable option for longer journeys.
+They are a convenient option if you're arriving from or departing to another destination.

-Cost:Varies by destination, but expect around $30-$60 CAD for a one-way trip to Montreal.
-Booking in advance often secures better prices.
+Cost:Varies widely depending on the route and booking time, but expect around $30-$60 CAD for a one-way trip to Montreal.

 Taxis and Ride-Sharing (Uber)

-Taxis are readily available, especially in tourist areas and at the airport.
-Uber also operates in Quebec City and can be a convenient option for direct transport, particularly late at night or when carrying luggage.
+Taxis are readily available, especially in tourist areas and at major transport hubs.
+Uber also operates in Quebec City and can be a convenient option for direct travel, particularly late at night or when carrying luggage.

-Cost:Taxis start around $3.50 CAD with a per-kilometer charge.
+Cost:Taxis start around $3.50-$4.00 CAD with per-kilometer charges.
 Uber prices are dynamic but generally competitive.

 Bicycle Rentals